-- Use CHG for entire hospital stay for adult ICU patients and adult patients on contact precautions - Begin CHG and iodophor on admission to protect patients - Be encouraging and supportive.
-Patients will bathe with your enthusiasm. - Give the bathing/showering handout to read before the bath/shower - Patients who self-bathe still need verbal directions - Clean lines, tubes, drains, dressings, and wounds unless large or deep - Allow CHG to air dry - Use nasal iodophor twice a day for 5 days on admission. - The protocol begins again if patients are readmitted
+- Use CHG for entire hospital stay for all adult patients - Begin CHG and iodophor on admission to protect patients - Be encouraging and supportive.
+Patients will bathe with your enthusiasm. - Give the bathing/showering handout to read before the bath/shower - Patients who self-bathe still need verbal directions - Clean lines, tubes, drains, dressings, and wounds unless large or deep - Allow CHG to air dry - Use nasal iodophor twice a day for 5 days on admission.
+Then, twice a day for 5 days every other week. - The protocol begins again if patients are readmitted